Global Challenge 2. How can everyone have sufficient clean water without conflict?

 - Increase R&D for lower cost of desalination.

-- Invest in the development of wastewater products such as fertilizer, algae (for biofuel and feeding shrimp), and recovering nitrogen and phosphorus.
+- Invest in the development of saltwater and wastewater products such as fertilizer, algae (for biofuel and feeding shrimp), and recovering nitrogen and phosphorus.

 - Implement WHO and UNESCO plans for universal water and sanitation access.